 - Each NEO's bonus is based on corporate and individual performance.
 The corporate score determines 80% of our CEO's bonus and 60% of our other NEO's bonuses.

 - No minimum guaranteed bonus

 - Cap: Capped at 200% of target bonus.

-Based on operational performance supporting our business plan
+Based on operational performance supporting our business plan of CEO total compensation(1)

 Bonus is